pothitos/naxos/manual/README.md

-I am grateful to Prof. Panagiotis Stamatopoulos, not only for his continuous and steady guidance, but also because he inspired, encouraged and embraced this attempt.
+I am grateful to Prof. Panagiotis Stamatopoulos, not only for his continuous and steady guidance, but also because he inspired, encouraged, and embraced this attempt.
 I also thank Kyriakos Zervoudakis, a B.Sc. and M.Sc. graduate of the Department of Informatics and Telecommunications, that helped me in my first steps in Constraint Programming in 2004.
 Finally, many thanks to all the students of the Department that used the solver, either in the context of